 2012-13: Cross began his first pro season in the ECHL with South Carolina due to a surplus of defensemen with the Bruins’ AHL affiliate in Providence before being promoted in November.
 He steadily worked his way into ice time, appearing in 42 AHL games and finishing +15 with 1 goal, 10 assists and 23 penalty minutes.
 Providence finished first in the Atlantic Division and reached the second round in the playoffs.
 Cross played all 12 playoff games and was +3 with 3 assists and 8 penalty minutes.
 In 24 ECHL games with South Carolina he scored 6 goals with 13 assists and was -1 with 19 penalty minutes.

 Cross is a big defenseman who is not only strong on his skates but can turn on the jets when necessary.
 Overall he sees the ice well and has considerable hockey sense.
-Uses his size and strength, along with good stickhandling ability to effectively shut down opponents around his net and along the boards.
-Will play physical, and while he has been called a defensive-defenseman in the past, he also has a strong shot and some offensive capability that could be developed further.
+He uses his size and strength, along with good stickhandling ability to effectively shut down opponents around his net and along the boards.
+Cross will play physical game with an emphasis on his defensive play but does have a strong shot and some limited offensive capabilities.